react-navigation/react-navigation.github.io/versioned_docs/version-8.x/bottom-tab-navigator.md

 The minimize behavior for the tab bar.
 Supported values:

 - `auto` - resolves to the system default minimize behavior
-- `never` - the tab bar does not minimize
+- `none` - the tab bar does not minimize
 - `onScrollDown` - the tab bar minimizes when scrolling down and expands when scrolling back up
 - `onScrollUp` - the tab bar minimizes when scrolling up and expands when scrolling back down